zxeenu/heavy-telegram-bot/README.md

 > **📤 Event Publisher**
 > Listens to Telegram events and publishes them into RabbitMQ.

+### What it is

 The Gateway service is a Python application that listens to Telegram events using Hydrogram and publishes them to RabbitMQ.

 - Located in the [`gateway/`](./gateway) directory.
 - See [`gateway/README.md`](./gateway/README.md) for detailed setup and usage instructions.

+### Key features

+- Associating logs with correlation IDs handling using `contextvars`

+### Task Roadmap

+- [x] Listen for video downloads events, and upload from minio into telegram
+- [ ] Optimize video uploading, by reusing documents already in telegram
+- [ ] JSON Schema implementation
+- [ ] Implement rate limiting to prevent users from spamming the service
+- [ ] Implement Open Telemetry (use the correlation ids already being propagated via `contextvars`)

 ### Running the Gateway Service